TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_Controller_Signoff.md

 ```math
 L\ = 14.26 \mu H
 ```
-Given this, a 1.7µH or 3.3µH, >1.2A inductor would suffice
+Given this, a 14.26µH, we can pick the inductor as 15µH, which would suffice.

-Using the desired input and output voltage along with the operating frequency, we can determine the value for the ripple current.
+We can determine the value for the ripple current using the desired input and output voltage along with the operating frequency.

 ```math
 {\rm ∆I}_{L} = \frac{V_{OUT}}{f\ \ast\ L}\ \ast(1-\frac{V_{OUT}}{V_{IN(max)}})